scheidere/bt_learning/README.md

 roslaunch mcts all_methods.launch config:=no_sa
 ```
 ### To plot results, go to plot_results.py in the mcts package:
-- Change the paths in plot_results.py to match the final and intermediate output file folder paths on your system
+- Ensure the paths in plot_results.py match the final and intermediate output file folder paths on your system
 - To plot MCDAGS (no_sa) results:
 ```
 roslaunch mcts plot_results.launch config:=no_sa